Cvaniak/Consistent/README.md

 ## Newest update

+The double join problem made me think that we need to have any kind of control over the state.
+We can try to determine it on the fly or we can save it somewhere.
+In both cases the problem is that user might mix the already saved comments with new one etc.
+It will always create problems like the comments that are partially loaded or modified.

+To prevent that I think that we can make the comments with prefix like `# LOCAL: this is comment`.
+This way you see if the comments are loaded or not.
+You never delete comments that are not meant for deletion.
+You can have commands that resolve better and easier any problems.
+They also should be easier to parse.

+## 23.04.2024

 The double usage of `join_comments.py` will modify the file twice.
 It needs to be solved.

 ## 19.04.2024